asg017/sqlite-lines/README.md

 ```

 The third argument is another SQL expression that's used in the GROUP BY statement of the underlying SQL query to aggregate lines.

+### A Note on CSV Parsing

+`sqlite-lines` isn't a great option for CSVs.
+Technically you can, but the momemnt your data has a `\n` character in a field or header, then you'll get corrupted results.

+Instead, you should use the "official" [CSV Virtual Table](https://www.sqlite.org/csv.html), or use the [`.import`](https://www.sqlite.org/cli.html#csv) command in the SQLite CLI.